Notice of Privacy Practices

 All requests to exercise the following rights must be in writing.
 We will follow written policies to handle requests, and we will notify you of our decision or actions and your rights.
 Contact the ASAC Privacy Officer using the contact information at the end of this Notice for more information or to obtain request forms.

 - Access to Medical Information: You may request to inspect and copy much of the medical information we maintain about you, with some exceptions.
-This includes most medical and billing records but does not include psychotherapy notes.
+This includes most medical and billing records, but does not include psychotherapy or substance use disorder counseling notes.
 For any medical information maintained by us in electronic form, your written request may include a request to provide a copy in electronic form.
-In addition, we will transmit information from your electronic medical record directly to a person or entity of your choosing, if the request is made in writing and you sign an authorization.
+In addition, we will transmit information from your electronic medical record directly to a person or entity of your choosing if the request is made in writing and you sign an authorization.
 We will usually respond within 30 days of your request.

-- Amendment: You may request that we amend certain portions of your medical information if you believe that it is incorrect or incomplete, including medical and billing records, but not psychotherapy notes.
+- Amendment: You may request that we amend certain portions of your medical information if you believe that it is incorrect or incomplete, including medical and billing records, but not psychotherapy or substance use disorder counseling notes.
 We may require you to give a reason to support your request.
 We are not required to make all requested amendments, but we will give each request careful consideration and will respond within 60 days of the request.
 We will deny a request for amendment if the information:

 - Is accurate and complete.

-- Paper Notice: You are entitled to receive a written copy of this Notice at any time.
+- Paper or Electronic Copy: You are entitled to receive a written copy of this Notice at any time.

 - Complaints: If you believe your privacy rights have been violated, you may file a complaint with ASAC using the contact information at the end of this Notice.
-You may also submit a complaint to the Secretary of the Department of Health and Human Services.
+You may also submit a complaint to the Secretary Complaints: If you believe your privacy rights have been violated, you may file a complaint with ASAC using the contact information at the end of this Notice.
+You may also submit a complaint to the Secretary of the Department of Health and Human Services (www.HHS.gov/OCR).
 All complaints must be submitted in writing.
 You will not be penalized or retaliated against for filing a complaint.

 - Questions: If you have questions about this Notice, please contact your counselor or the Privacy Officer at the telephone number listed below.